ahmad-sec-sentinel/weather_app_python/README.md

 ## Troubleshooting

 **1. Storing the API key**
 This weather app uses API key.
 Inorder to ensure its safety , I used these measures.
 - While pushing the code from my local to Github, I put the .env file having the API key under gitignore.
-- To prevent hardcoding the API_KEY , I saved it as a secret  Credentials inside Jenkins and later referred to it in my Jnekins file
+- To prevent hardcoding the API_KEY , I saved it as secret  Credentials inside Jenkins and later referred to it in my Jenkinsfile.
+- API_KEY is passed via Jenkins credentials to  Docker Compose which then passes it into container environment.

 **2. Storing Docker hub credentials**
-I stored this also as secret  Credentials inside Jenkins
+I stored this also as secret  Credentials inside Jenkins.

+**3. Case mismatch**
+In my weather.py Python file and the Jenkinsfile there was a case  mismatch between the variable for API KEY.
+I rectified it by ensuring there is case uniformity at both the places else the API call would fail.

+**4. Error handling**

+While excuting the build, I got an error message :"ERROR: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?"

+**How I rectified the error----**
+- Started Docker daemon (`systemctl start docker`).
+- Added Jenkins user to docker group (`usermod -aG docker jenkins`).
+- Restarted Jenkins `sudo systemctl restart jenkins`

+**5. Resolved a Docker Compose version mismatch by upgrading to v2 and removing deprecated syntax.**
+- Docker Compose v2 is now part of the Docker CLI as docker compose (note: no hyphen).
+- In the earlier version of docker compose we needed to mention `version: '3.8' at the beginning of our YAML File but Docker Compose v2 no longer requires it and will ignore it anyway.

+`